-The Feathered Friends Egret is the warmest product we tested, guaranteeing a cozy night's sleep!
+The Egret is the warmest product we tested, guaranteeing a cozy night's sleep!

 The Egret paired with the NeoAir XLite sleeping pad.

 The Egret is extremely comfortable.
 It has a standard mummy shape that is quite roomy, providing you with more space for your legs and shoulders to move around.
-We didn't get stuck or constricted.
+We didn't feel claustrophobic or constricted.
 What's more is the high-power fill is super lofty and cozy, swaddling your body for excellent all-night comfort.

 We did notice that the shell fabric is noisy and one of our tent mates complained that this bag, paired with the Therm-a-Rest NeoAir XLite Women's sleeping pad it "sounds like you're in a bag of Sun Chips".
 The shell material does make a crinkly noise.
 We are also a little disappointed in the shape of the hood.
 We would like for it to be slightly deeper to cup your head more, it felt a little shallow.
 On a really cold night, more coverage would be nice.

 We wish the Egret's hood was slightly deeper.
 It feels like it barely wants to stay on when we cinch it down on cold nights.